Remedy-Entertainment/USDBook/src/usd_primer.md

 ```

 All in all, USD aims to be a portable interchange format by defining a shared "language" sort to speak to describe scene and 3D data.
-This idea is not new, but USD takes this a step further by also offering a way to consistenly draw/render/image scenes.
+This idea is not new, but USD takes this a step further by also offering a way to consistently draw/render/image scenes.
 This is made possible through `Hydra`, USD's backend rendering technology.

 ```admonish warning title=""
 This book does not currently cover Hydra concepts, but may do so in the future